 What Are Fines and Penalties For Not Complying with ADA Requirements?

 One of the main reasons business get fined for improper ADA signs are due to these four factors: lack of braille, the font size is too small, the improper spacing between letters, and incorrect raised character height.
-However, these fines can be avoided entirely if you work with a professional sign studio like Surely Signs.
+However, these fines can be avoided entirely if you work with a professional sign studio like Signs Now.
 Contact our sign specialists to learn more about ADA sign requirements and start creating your custom ADA signs in Lake County, IL.